davestephens/ansible-nas/README.md

 Assuming that your Ubuntu system disk is separate from your storage (it should be!):

-1. Disconnect your drives.
+1. Ensure you have a working backup of your data.
-2. Run Ansible NAS against your server.
+2. Check that the working backup you think you have actually works.
-3. Reconnect your drives.
+3. SSH to the server and run `zpool list` to determine available ZFS pools.
-4. SSH to the server and run `zpool list` to determine available ZFS pools.
+4. `zpool import <pool_name>` against each of the pools you want to attach.
-5. `zpool import <pool_name>` against the pools you want to attach.
+5. `chown -R root:root /mnt/<pool_name>` to fix the ownership of the data.
-6. `chown -R root:root /mnt/<pool_name>` to fix the ownership of the data.
+6. Follow the Quick Start instructions above.

 ## Hardware